-Fully online Liberal Arts degree completion students are asked to declare their concentrations when they apply to the program.
-Liberal Arts degree completion students must also complete the distribution requirements for the College of Arts & Sciences, as well as the university general education requirements.
+Fully online Liberal Arts degree students are asked to declare their concentrations when they apply to the program.
+Liberal Arts degree students must also complete the distribution requirements for the College of Arts & Sciences, as well as the university general education requirements.

 LAR 201: Introduction to Studies Across the Disciplines (3 credits)